 Using a GitHub Actions workflow with Bioconductor-devel (R-devel six months in the year), regardless of which GHA workflow you use specifically, will expose you to issues with installing R packages in the latest versions of Bioconductor, CRAN, GitHub and elsewhere.
 At r-lib/actions#where-to-find-help you can find a list of steps you can take to get help for R GHA workflows.
 In the end, you might have to ask for help in:

-- developer-oriented mailing lists,
+• developer-oriented mailing lists,

-- GitHub repositories for the packages you have issues installing them with,
+• GitHub repositories for the packages you have issues installing them with,

-- GitHub Actions repositories, and elsewhere.
+• GitHub Actions repositories, and elsewhere.

 That is, the GHA workflow provided by biocthis can break depending on changes upstream of it.
 In particular, it can stop working:

-team does an excellent job keeping their GHA workflows updated.
+We highly recommend watching any developments as they happen at actions since the r-lib team does an excellent job keeping their GHA workflows updated.
 You can do so by subscribing to the RSS atom feed for commits in their repository processed through RSS FeedBurner that you can subscribe to by email.

-If you are interested in learning more details about how this GHA workflow came to be, check the biocthis developer notes
+If you are interested in learning more details about how this GHA workflow came to be, check the biocthis developer notes vignette.

 use_bioc_issue_template()

-creates a GitHub issue template file that is pre-populated with information you might want to use for your (future) Bioconductor package such as links to the Bioconductor Support Website and examples of the information you can ask users to provide that will make it easier for you to help your users.
-Alternatively, use usethis::use_tidy_issue_template()
+use_bioc_issue_template() creates a GitHub issue template file that is pre-populated with information you might want to use for your (future) Bioconductor package such as links to the Bioconductor Support Website and examples of the information you can ask users to provide that will make it easier for you to help your users.
+Alternatively, use usethis::use_tidy_issue_template().

-## Create a template GitHub issue file that is Bioconductor-friendly
+## Create a GitHub issue template file that is Bioconductor-friendly

 biocthis::use_bioc_issue_template()